jflater/Ederson-hpc/README.md

 import screed
 from Bio.Seq import Seq
 #from Bio.Alphabet import generic_dna
-#so far it's working, but just prints the
+#so far it's working, but just prints the the last line in the .fa file fed to it, needs a loop!

 for record in screed.open(sys.argv[1]):
     seq = record.sequence